-This Form 10-Q contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1934 (the "Exchange Act"), which are intended to be covered by the safe harbors created thereby.
+This Form 10-Q contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act"), which are intended to be covered by the safe harbors created thereby.
 Such forward-looking statements can be identified by the use of forward-looking terminology such as "may," "will," "project," "target," "expect," "intend," "might," "believe," "anticipate," "estimate," "could," "would" "continue," "pursue," "potential," "forecast," "seek," "plan," or "should" or the negative thereof or other variations or similar words or phrases.
-These statements include the plans and objectives of management for future operations, including, but not limited to, plans and objectives relating to future growth and availability of funds.
+Such forward-looking statements include, among others, statements about CMCT's plans and objectives relating to future growth and availability of funds, the trading liquidity of CMCT's Common Stock and potential repurchases of outstanding shares of Series L Preferred Stock.
+Such forward-looking statements are based on particular assumptions that management of CMCT has made light of its experience, as well as its perception of expected future developments and other factors that it believes are appropriate under the circumstances.
+Forward-looking statements are necessarily estimates reflecting the judgment of CMCT and involve a number of risks and uncertainties that could cause actual results to differ materially from those suggested by the forward-looking statements.
+These risks and uncertainties include those associated with (i) the timing, manner and extent, if any, of the distribution of shares of Common Stock held by the principal stockholder of CMCT to its members, (ii) the timing, manner and extent, if any, of repurchases of Series L Preferred Stock by CMCT and (iii) general economic, market and other conditions.
 The forward-looking statements included herein are based on current expectations and there can be no assurance that these expectations will be attained.
 Assumptions relating to the foregoing involve judgments with respect to, among other things, future economic, competitive and market conditions and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond our control.
 Although we believe that the assumptions underlying the forward-looking statements are reasonable, any of the assumptions could be inaccurate and, therefore, there can be no assurance that the forward-looking statements included in this Form 10-Q will prove to be accurate.
 In light of the significant uncertainties inherent in the forward-looking statements included herein, the inclusion of such information should not be regarded as a representation by us or any other person that our objectives and plans will be achieved.
 Readers are cautioned not to place undue reliance on forward-looking statements.
 Forward-looking statements speak only as of the date they are made.
 We do not undertake to update them to reflect changes that occur after the date they are made.

-The following discussion of our financial condition at March 31, 2019 and results of operations for the three months ended March 31, 2019 and 2018 should be read in conjunction with our Annual Report on Form 10-K for the year ended December 31, 2018.
+The following discussion of our financial condition at June 30, 2019 and results of operations for the three and six months ended June 30, 2019 and 2018 should be read in conjunction with our Annual Report on Form 10-K for the year ended December 31, 2018.
 For a more detailed description of the risks affecting our financial condition and results of operations, see "Risk Factors" in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2018.